We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Home Chef is a widely used and recommended meal kit delivery service.

-Based on over 2,900 reviews on Trustpilot, Home Chef has a 3.7 out of 5-star rating from customers.
-However, some reviewers express frustration with customer service for issues like canceling accounts, tracking down lost deliveries, responding to complaints about the quality of ingredients received, and billing.
+Based on more than 3,000 reviews on Trustpilot, Home Chef has a rating of 3.3 out of 5 stars from customers.
+However, some reviewers express frustration with customer service for issues such as canceling accounts, tracking down lost deliveries, responding to complaints about the quality of ingredients received, and billing.

 Home Chef customer service is available via email, phone, and chatbot on the website.
-There are plenty of FAQs available on the site as well to help answer common customer questions if you don’t want to wait to speak to someone.
+In case you don’t want to wait to speak to someone, the website includes plenty of FAQs to help answer common customer questions.

 Home Chef can be an easy, affordable, and convenient way to enjoy more healthy, home-cooked meals.

-With an extensive menu of both meal kits and oven-ready meals, options are available for nearly everyone, regardless of how much time you have for meal prep.
+With an extensive menu of both meal kits and oven-ready meals, it has options for nearly everyone, regardless of how much time you have for meal prep.

-Home Chef offers limited options for restrictive eating patterns, including vegan, ketogenic, or paleo diets.
+Home Chef offers limited options for restrictive eating patterns such as vegan, ketogenic, and paleo diets.

 Is Home Chef cheaper than eating out?